Discover more from Risk+Progress

 NTP works in much the same way, but forgoes the oxidizer and uses nuclear energy, courtesy of a small nuclear fission reactor, to heat the fuel (often hydrogen) instead.
 The superheated fuel expands, shooting out the nozzle, and providing forward thrust.

-Nuclear rockets cannot, and would not, be used on Earth, their thrust-to-weight ratio is too low and the safety concerns, are too high.
+Nuclear rockets would not be used on Earth, their thrust-to-weight ratio is too low and the safety concerns are too high.
 Instead, they would be launched into orbit and used solely to transfer spacecraft to distant locations.
 They are well suited for this role because of their raw efficiency.